shitchell/rlo.py/README.md

 ### malicious urls

-if a user wants you to visit a malicious site, they can:
+if an attacker wants you to visit a malicious site, they can:

 1. append the reversed version of a legitimate url to their malicious url
 2. reverse the entire url

-when reversed, the legimiate domain will *appear* in front and as if the user is clicking on a safe, trusted domain. example:
+when reversed, the legitimate domain will *appear* in front and as if the user is clicking on a safe, trusted domain. example:

-i want you to visit [https://malicious.com/virus.exe](#). i can reverse the much more legitimate [google.com/](#) which gives me: */moc.elgoog*. next i'll append this reversed domain on the end of my malicious url:
+i want you to visit [https://malicious.com/virus.exe](#). i can manually reverse (without the RLO character) the characters in [google.com/](#) which gives me:
+*/moc.elgoog*. next i'll append this reversed domain on the end of my malicious
+url:
 [https://malicious.com/virus.exe#/moc.elgoog](#)

 web browsers will ignore anything after a `#`, so adding this doesn't affect